 Regarding sound and video analysis of the media footage, expert witnesses were called by both the defense and the prosecution, providing contradicting explanations.
 Jury deliberations began on April 13.
 Three days later another not-guilty verdict was returned on all forty-eight charges.37

 On November 3, 1980, victims had also filed a civil suit against the city of Greensboro, Klan and Nazi party members, and federal and state law enforcement agencies, alleging harassment and assassination of CWP members, and asking for $48 million in damages.
 In 1981, city, state, and federal defendants named in the trial filed a motion to dismiss the complaint.
 The case was delayed for three years until April 22, 1984 when the dismissal was rejected.
-Jury selection for the trial began in March of the following year, and on June 6, 1985, $351,500 was awarded in the wrongful death of Marty Nathan.
+Jury selection for the trial began in March of the following year, and on June 6, 1985, $351,500 was awarded in the wrongful death of Michael Nathan.
 Smaller amounts were awarded to survivors Tom Clark and Paul Bermanzohnm, while no money was awarded to the estates of Waller, Cauce, Sampson, and Smith.
 In November 1985, Marty Nathan received her payment from the City of Greensboro, which covered the payments for all of the defendants, including Klansmen and Nazis.
 No money has ever been paid to Paul Bermanzohn or Tom Clark.38

 Truth and Reconciliation?